Rana-badran/rana-albadran-capstone/Capstone-README.md

 # Project Title

-Past Time’s Gems
+Past Time’s Treasures

 ## Overview

 An antique store directory to find stores in the city

-- Gather 30 geolocations in the GTA
+- Gather 20 geolocations in the GTA
 - Users can share newfound hidden gems to add to the list

 ### Problem/ inspiration